Saint Louis Galleria: History

 Around the same time, the Richmond Heights MetroLink station opened a short distance from the mall.
 The two incidents, along with many shoplifting and brawling cases, were blamed on MetroLink, simply due to the spike in the number of such cases at the mall in August 2006 compared to the previous month.
 This brought fear into shoppers about their safety in the mall and caused a decline in patronage.

 In 2006, Nordstrom announced plans to open a store at the mall.
 In December 2008, Nordstrom said that due to the economy, it would delay the opening from 2010 until 2011.
 The store opened to the public on September 23, 2011.

 The recession hit Galleria sales hard in 2008, as Jimmy'z and Mark Shale closed.
 Richmond Heights, which gets half its revenue from sales taxes and for which the Galleria is the largest taxpayer, saw sales-tax receipts drop from $10.1 million in fiscal 2007 to $9.1 million in the fiscal year that ended June 30, 2008.
 Mark Shale has since been replaced with two restaurants, Weber Grill Restaurant (now closed) and Texas de Brazil, and Helium Comedy Club.

 In 2017, the mall was the site of protests after the acquittal of a white police officer in the shooting of Anthony Lamar Smith.
 There were arrests of 22 people.

 In June 2018, a customer was stabbed by another customer at the mall.

 In July 2020, a shooting inside the Galleria took place leaving one man dead and one man injured.

-On June 23, 2025, Nordstrom announced that it would not renew its lease and would close its doors on August 24, leaving Dillard's and Macy's as the only remaining anchors.
+On June 23, 2025, Nordstrom announced that it would not renew its lease and would close its doors on August 24.
 That left West County Center as the only location in the area.
 It was also announced that a Dick's Sporting Goods would be replacing the Nordstrom at the Saint Louis Galleria.
 Dick’s Sporting Goods plans to open one of their large format Dick’s House of Sport stores in the mall.
 This will utilize both floors of the former Nordstrom.
+As of 2026, the Dick’s House of Sport store is currently under construction.